Posted: Wednesday, Jun 29th, 2022

 Not surprisingly, they do bagels.
 Some say the best in Ventura.
 Try their everything bagel or (and!) jalapeno cheese bagel and see what you think.
 They also pair their bagels with breakfasts.
 You won’t friendlier folks behind any counter anywhere.

 Two words.
 Breakfast burrito.
 Heaven passed through a take-out window.
 Not an early bird?
-Not to worry – breakfast burritos are served all day.
+Not to worry – breakfast burritos are served all day so you can stop in for brunch too…or even dinner.
 Be sure to ask for their hot sauce.

 Yep, 50’s diner vibe and classic americana menu and little jukeboxes at the tables.
 Great fun for the kids.
 Or the kids-at-heart.
 Hearty portions for the basic breakfast go tos like pancakes and eggs; mom and dad might want to try the seafood omelet.